Sydney-Informatics-Hub/geopython/02b-Clustering.md

 <div class="questions">
 ### Questions

+- What computational/numercal techniques can be performed in Python?
+- What tools are availble for analysis?
 - How can I learn more information about my data?
-- What unsupervised approaches are availbe in Python?
 </div>

 <div class="objectives">
 ### Objectives

+- Generate a numerical model.
+- Interpolate missing data.
-- Learn about the scikit-learn k-means algorithm
+- Run the scikit-learn k-means algorithm.
-- Plot 3D data
+- Plot 3D data.
 </div>

-# Numerical models
+## Numerical models

 We start with the numerical solution of a very simple differential equation.
 In fact we choose something simple enough that we already